renatorodriguess/renatorodriguess/README.md

 I'm a graduate in Systems Analysis and Development, currently building my career in the fields of Data and Automation.

 * 🎓 Graduated in Systems Analysis and Development from Anhanguera University.
-* 📊 Currently studying Data Engineering, ETL/ELT processes, and Databricks.
+* 📊 Junior Data Engineer focused on Data Engineering, ETL/ELT pipelines, and data automation.
-* 🤖 Interested in process automation using RPA technologies.
+* 🐍 Working with Python, SQL, Power BI, and workflow orchestration tools such as Airflow and n8n.
-* 💻 Experienced in website development and web solutions.
+* ☁️ Exploring cloud technologies and modern data platforms, including Google Cloud and Databricks.
-* 📚 Always learning and working on new projects to expand my technical skills.
+* 🤖 Interested in process automation, data pipelines, and scalable data solutions.
-* 🚀 Seeking opportunities to grow professionally in the technology industry.
+* 🚀 Passionate about continuous learning and building projects that expand my technical and problem-solving skills.